-First and foremost, all online students need access to a computer with internet connection.
+You'll need access to a computer with internet connection.
 Depending on your course requirements, you may also need additional software or materials which will be outlined in your course overview.
-To help you get set for success as an online student, USQ provides information about recommended hardware and software as well as access to student deals on technology, such as free download of Office365 Student Advantage.
+To help you get set for success as an online student, USQ provides information about recommended hardware and software as well as access to student deals on technology, such as free Office365 Student Advantage.

-As an online student it’s important to understand that issues with technology are not accepted as a reason for submitting late or incomplete assessment.
-Future-proof your study by always saving your work in multiple places, keeping your software updated and having a back-up plan should your tech devices fail (such as using a library, internet café or friend’s computer).
+Unfortunately, having 'technology issues' aren't a reason reason for late or incomplete assessment.
+It's a great idea to future-proof your study by always saving your work in multiple places, keeping your software updated and having a back-up plan should your tech devices fail (such as using a library, internet café or friend’s computer).